Rubber Bands for Braces – What Are They and How Do They Work?

 Introduction to Rubber Bands

 Rubber bands, also known as orthodontic elastics, are a vital part of many braces treatment plans.
-These small, stretchy bands are designed to apply extra force to the teeth, helping to correct bite problems and straighten teeth more efficiently.
-Orthodontic elastics come in a variety of sizes and colors, and are typically made from latex or synthetic materials to suit different needs and sensitivities.
+These tiny rubber bands apply extra force to the teeth and jaws, helping to correct bite problems and move teeth into better positions.
+Orthodontic elastics come in a variety of sizes and are usually made of medical grade latex or synthetic materials for patients with latex allergies.
+When combined with metal braces, ceramic braces, or clear aligners, rubber bands enhance the effectiveness of treatment.
+They allow orthodontists to precisely control jaw and tooth movement, making it possible to solve complex alignment issues with targeted force.

 Types of Braces that Use Rubber Bands